trondhindenes/remmina-resizer/README.md

   reduce_height: 111
 ```

 if your resolution is 1920x1080 the last setting will be used, if not the default will be used.
+You can add as many items to your settings file as you'd like, indicating each by the pixel resolution of your screen (such as `1920x1080`)
 This way you can tweak your settings even if you use the same computer with multiple screens, such as a large monitor at work and the built-in laptop screen at home.

 ### What it does: